sei-international/LEAPMacro.jl/docs/src/config.md

 ## [Mapping Macro to LEAP](@id config-link-LEAP)
 The next, and final, block specifies how LEAP and Macro are linked.
 Each of these entries is optional.

+### Core LEAP model information
-The first section says which LEAP scenario to send and retrieve results to and from, for which region, the currency unit for investment costs, and a scaling factor.
+The first section in this block says which LEAP scenario to send and retrieve results to and from, for which region, the currency unit for investment costs, and a scaling factor.
 It also identifies the first historical year, if that is different from the start year.
 (The `last_historical_year` is the year just before LEAP's `First Scenario Year`.)

 As an example for setting the scaling factor, if entries in the Macro model input files are in millions of US dollars, and investment costs in LEAP are reported in US dollars, then the scaling factor is one million (1000000 or 1.0e+6).

 If this section is omitted, then results are sent to and retrieved from the scenario currently active in LEAP, and for the currently active region (if any regions are specified).
-The `last_historical_year` is set to the start year, `inv_costs_units` is set to `U.S. Dollar`, and `inv_costs_scale` is set to 1.0.
+The `last_historical_year` is set to the start year, `inv_costs_units` is set to a blank (so LEAP applies the default currency unit), and `inv_costs_scale` is set to 1.0.
 ```yaml
 #---------------------------------------------------------------------------
 # Parameters for running LEAP with the Macro model (LEAP-Macro)